-LMDC conducts additional outreach initiatives, such as mailings to city, state, and federal elected officials and civic and community organizations, participates in Community Board meetings, and meets regularly with community groups, civic organizations, and public officials to ensure that the opinions of those impacted are taken into account.
+LMDC has conducted additional outreach initiatives, such as mailings to city, state, and federal elected officials and civic and community organizations, participates in Community Board meetings, and has met regularly with community groups, civic organizations, and public officials to ensure that the opinions of those impacted were taken into account.
 In the summer of 2003, LMDC conducted a series of outreach workshops in the communities of Lower Manhattan.
 At the workshops, participating members of the community described priorities for their communities and proposed projects to address those priorities.